Elevate Data Center Performance with FS 200G InfiniBand HDR Solutions

 Q4: What lasers are used in 200G transceivers?

 Lasers are divided into two categories: Direct Modulation (DML) and External Modulation (EML).
-Directly modulated lasers include VCSEL, FP, DFB, mainly for close range and low-power scenarios.
-EML lasers, consisting of CW laser and EAM modulator, are used for high-speed or long-distance scenarios.
+Directly modulated lasers include VCSEL, FP, and DFB, mainly for close-range and low-power scenarios.
+EML lasers, consisting of CW lasers and EAM modulators, are used for high-speed or long-distance scenarios.

 Q5: How many modulation methods are available for 200G transceivers?